TheLurkingDev/UnitySamples/Using Git With Unity.md

 In addition, depending on the platforms you intend to use for development, you should gitignore common files for macOS and/or Windows.

+Put .gitignore in the working directory.
+It doesn't work if you put it in the .git (repository) directory.

 2. Configure Unity For Version Control
 With your project open in the Unity editor: